Vrnika-Jain/ML-Algos/README.md

 Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable.
 It is a fundamental technique in binary classification tasks.
 ### Implementation
 The LogisticRegression class is implemented from scratch using NumPy for matrix operations.
 The implementation includes methods for training the model using gradient descent, making predictions, and a helper function for the sigmoid function.

+##Polynomial Regression
+Polynomial regression is a form of regression analysis in which the relationship between the independent variable x and the dependent variable y is modeled as an nth degree polynomial.
+### Implementation
+The PolynomialFeatures class generates polynomial and interaction features.
+The PolynomialRegression class performs polynomial regression using gradient descent.

 # Contributing